klenwell/rails-code-challenge/README.markdown

 # Challenge for Software Engineer - Big Data
 To better assess a candidates development skills, we would like to provide the following challenge.
 You have as much time as you'd like (though we ask that you not spend more than a few hours) and may use any programming language or framework you'd like.

-There are two jobs that both use this challenge:
+There are three jobs that both use this challenge:

 1. Senior Software Engineer: If you are applying to this position, the email address you should use for submission is [dev.challenges@livingsocial.com](dev.challenges@livingsocial.com).
+1. Associate Developer: If you are applying to this position, the email address you should use for submission is [dev.challenges@livingsocial.com](dev.challenges@livingsocial.com).
 1. Senior Software Engineer, Big Data (and/or Data Scientist): If you are applying to this position, the email address you should use for submission is [data.challenge@livingsocial.com](mailto:data.challenge@livingsocial.com).

 Feel free to email the appropriate address above if you have any questions.